sebz/wazza/README.md

 wazza
 =====

-Small Nodejs script telling you "what's up" in your SVN repository.
-Basically what you'll get if you "svn up".
+Small Nodejs script telling you *"what's up"* in your SVN repository.
+Basically what you'll get if you *svn up*.

-#### Instructions
+## Instructions
 Just clone this repo, get the necessary dependencies:
 `npm install`